benkle-libs/feeding/README.md

 }
 ```

-The `Reader::parse` can take urls, file pathes or the direct feed source, and will select one of the preexisting feed standards to parse the data into objects.
+The `Reader::read` can take urls, file pathes or the direct feed source, and will select one of the preexisting feed standards to parse the data into objects.

 ### Create your own rules